anybill/documentation/api_vendor.md

 ## Store API
 <p>
   With these Endpoints the Stores of an Vendor can be managed.
-  This can also be done on the anybill Partner Portal so implementing these Endpoints is not required.
+  This can also be done on the anybill Partner Portal.
 </p>
 <p>
   Please check out the OpenAPI specifications for more information.